Robust Spatiotemporal Fusion of Satellite Images: A Constrained Convex Optimization Approach: Conclusion

 \subsection{Compared Methods}

-Our method was compared with STARFM~\cite{STARFM}, VIPSTF~\cite{VIPSTF}, and RSFN~\cite{RSFN}.
-They are categorized into weight-function-based, hybrid, and learning-based methods, respectively.
+Our method was compared with STARFM~\cite{STARFM}, VIPSTF~\cite{VIPSTF}, RSFN~\cite{RSFN}, RobOt~\cite{RobOt}, and SwinSTFM~\cite{SWIN}.
 Table~\ref{table: existingmethods} shows the characteristics of these methods and ROSTF.
 Note that unlike the other methods, RSFN requires the preparation of input images obtained on two reference dates.
-Since our experiments assume a situation where there is only a single reference date, the same HR-LR image pair is input as two different reference image pairs for RSFN.
+Since our experiments assume a situation where there is only a single reference date, the same HR-LR image pair was input as two different reference image pairs for RSFN.

 As the parameters of these existing methods, we used the values recommended in each reference.
-It should be noted that because of the training and validation process, RSFN requires much more data than the other methods, including our method.
-In the experiments, we trained and validated RSFN using a set of images on different dates than those used for the tests described in Sec.~\ref{ssec: Data Description}.
+It should be noted that RSFN and SwinSTFM require much more data than our and other existing methods due to training and validation processes.
+In the experiments, we trained and validated RSFN and SwinSTFM using a different set of images from those used for the tests described in Sec.~\ref{ssec: Data Description}.
 Specifically, 24 groups from Site1 and two groups from Site2 were used for training, and one group from Site1 and two groups from Site2 were used for validation.